ravishankar577/crack-segmentation/README.md

 # Crack Segmentation

-Here I present my solution to the problem crack segmentation for both pavement and concrete meterials.
-In this article, I describe the approaches, dataset that I exprimented with and desmonstrate the result.
-My approach is based on the UNet network with transfer learning on the two popular architectures: VGG16 and Resnet101.
+Crack segmentation for both pavement and concrete materials. approach is based on the UNet network with transfer learning on the two popular architectures: VGG16 and Resnet101.
 The result shows that a large crack segmentation dataset helps improve the performance of the model in diverse cases that could happen in practice.